 fuboTV looks very similar to traditional cable with a heavy focus on sports.
 You get access to live sports and top TV channels, cloud DVR, and can share your account across multiple devices.

-Disney+ is a brand new streaming service – it is actually set to launch in November 2019.
-It will offer classic Disney movies, original series, short-form content, and documentaries.
+Disney+ is a new streaming service that is one of the favorite cable TV alternatives.
+It offers classic Disney movies, original series, short-form content, and documentaries.
 Because Disney owns a number of franchises and networks, you’ll be able to watch the following things on Disney Plus:

 - Star Wars